hasura/3factor-example/README.md

 4) **Payment:** After the order is validated, user is requested for payment.

-5) **Restaurant approval:** After successful payment for the order, restaurant should accept and approve the request.
+5) **Restaurant approval:** After successful payment for the order, restaurant receives and approves the order.

 6) **Agent assignment:** After restaurant approves, an agent is assigned for delivery of the order.